zohartz/amplify-graphql-demo/README.md

 ```

 * creates a directory called amplify that stores our backend definition.
-creates a file called aws-exports.js it that holds all the configuration for the services we create with Amplify.
-This is how the Amplify client is able to get the necessary information about your backend services.
+creates a file called aws-exports.js which holds all the configuration for the services we create with Amplify.
+This is how the Amplify client is able to get the necessary information about our backend services.

 ### `Add API & DB ( DynamoDB && graphql)`
 ```